Written Answers Nos. 435-450

 Minister for Agriculture, Food and the Marine (Deputy Simon Coveney): The person named registered 12 beef breed animals under the 2012 Suckler Welfare Scheme.
 A letter issued on 25 June 2013 to the participant setting out the issues which prevented payment (failure to observe the Terms and Conditions in regard to phased weaning and also, notification of measures taken).
 The participant was also notified of the available appeal processes.

-445. Deputy John O'Mahony asked the Minister for Agriculture, Food and the Marine further to Parliamentary Question No. 203 of 21 February 2012, the reason the person has not received their payment; when this payment will be made; and if he will make a statement on the matter.
+445. Deputy John O'Mahony asked the Minister for Agriculture, Food and the Marine further to Parliamentary Question No. 203 of 21 February 2012, the reason the person has not received payment; when this payment will be made; and if he will make a statement on the matter.
 [32937/13]

 Minister for Agriculture, Food and the Marine (Deputy Simon Coveney): Following my reply of 21 February 2013 in this case, unfortunately, a number of technical issues have delayed payment.
 However, I can now confirm that payment under the 2012 Beef Technology Adoption Programme issued on 8 July to the nominated bank account.